You need up-to-date ID in the 21st century

 Farewell to the old red-and-white Ontario Health Card

-In the next year, Ontario will upgrade the old red-and-white Ontario Health Card.
+Ontario has upgraded the old red-and-white Ontario Health Card.
 This is important.
-There are many more active health cards in circulation than there are living Ontarians.
+There were many more active health cards in circulation than there are living Ontarians.
 The Province needs to look after Ontario residents, but only eligible Ontario residents.

 The change is mandatory.
-When the process is complete, the old red-and-white magnetic stripe card will neither work, nor be accepted.
-To get the many old, invalid, broken or fraudulent red-and-white Ontario Health Cards out of circulation, a human being at ServiceOntario needs to physically see you, and ensure you are who you say you are and you are an eligible resident of Ontario to make that switch.
-Important!
-Here is what you need to bring with you to get the new Ontario Health Card:
+The old red-and-white magnetic stripe card is not accepted for treatment, or if so, only with another government-issued piece of ID.
+To get the many old, invalid, broken or fraudulent red-and-white Ontario Health Cards out of circulation, a human being at ServiceOntario needs to physically see you, and ensure you are who you say you are, and verify that you are an eligible resident of Ontario to make that switch.

 - One proof-of-citizenship or eligibility document, such as a birth certificate, passport, valid permanent resident card, immigrant identification card.
 Click here for the full list of eligibility documents;